kitoko552/clrpalette/README.md

 ```

 This will generate `$HOME/Library/Colors/COLOR_PALETTE_NAME.clr`.
-And you will use this on Color Palettes in various Mac apps such as Xcode.
+And you will use this on Color Palettes in various Mac apps including Xcode.

 ## Example
 If you create JSON file for colors, you can use these colors on Color Palettes like below.